An interview with UpCircle Beauty™

 That depends on the ingredient and is different for each one.
 I’ll give two examples:

-Our Face Mask is made with the fine powder of discarded olive stones.
+Secondly: our Face Mask is made with the fine powder of discarded olive stones.
 Olive stones are a by-product of olive oil production, we source them from Benamejí (Andalucia) at the heart of the Spanish olive growing region.
 The olive powder is combined with rejuvenating white kaolin clay, coconut powder and baobab oil.
 The olive powder acts as a powerful anti-inflammatory and a source of antioxidants.
 The presence of the powder in our face mask formulation helps to create its gorgeous texture.
 It has a light, mousse-like consistency and the powder helps with the ease with which it can be spread across the skin.
 Our Face Mask can be used to fight blackheads, minimize pores and prevent breakouts, leaving the skin cleansed, refreshed and balanced!

 As your ingredients are by-products (and in some cases, I assume, real waste products) that are now raw materials for you: do you have to pay for these raw materials or do get them for free?